 Complete Abdominoplasty (full tummy tuck)

-A complete abdominoplasty involves creating a large incision from one side of the hips to the other, below the underwear line.
+A complete abdominoplasty involves creating an incision from one side of the hips to the other, below the underwear line.
 Another incision is made surrounding the navel, to keep it in place as the skin is moved.

 The upper layers of skin and fat are then lifted up to expose the abdominal wall.
-These stretched abdominal muscles are then sutured together with stitches to tighten the abdomen.
+These stretched abdominal muscles are then sutured together to tighten the inner abdominal core.

 Once the muscles of the abdominal wall have been repaired, the remaining skin layers are stretched down below the incision on the pubic line.
 The excess skin is removed and a new hole is made for the navel.